Expert Deposition Transcript Translation Catches Inevitable Deposition Interpretation Errors

 Hire an Expert Translator As Soon As Possible After a Deposition Ends

 Cerda and other cases like it make clear that the safest strategy is to hire a legal translator to translate the transcript of the testimony of your non-English speaking deponent, let the deponent review the transcript, and request necessary changes under Rule 30(e) as soon as possible.
-Our legal translators and certified court interpreters are available to translate in writing and to provide sight translation of deposition transcripts to Simplified Chinese, Romanian, Oromo, Spanish, Russian, Mongolian, Krahn, Portuguese, Amharic, Korean, Polish, Wolof, Norwegian, Croatian, Dinka, Sudanese Arabic, Fijian, Albanian, and other foreign languages.
+Our legal translators and certified court interpreters are available to translate in writing and to provide sight translation of deposition transcripts to Simplified Chinese, Romanian, Oromo, Spanish, Russian, Mongolian, Krahn, Portuguese, Amharic, Korean, Polish, Wolof, Norwegian, Croatian, Dinka, Tigrinya, Sudanese Arabic, Fijian, Albanian, and other foreign languages.

 Cerda v.
 Cillessen & Sons, Inc., Case No. 19-1111-JWB, was decided August 5, 2020, in the U.S. District Court for the District of Kansas.

 Sudre v.
 Port of Seattle, Case No. C15-0928JLR, was decided December 2, 2016, in the U.S. District Court for the Western District of Washington.